 Although only occurring once a year, Floydfest is another music event that draws people to the area from all over the world.
 This four-day music festival hosts big name artists like Gov’t Mule, Old Crow Medicine Show, and Foster the People, all set against the awe-inspiring backdrop of the Blue Ridge Mountains.
 In addition to music, the festival offers local arts, food, and craft lessons that give a comprehensive overview of Southwest Virginia culture.
 Make sure to snap a picture at the Floyd LOVEwork at the Jacksonville Center for the Arts, made up of quilts designed and sewed by local quilt makers.

-Where to Stay/Eat: Stop in to either Blue Ridge Restaurant or Oddf3llows Cantina for a meal.
-Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area.
+Stop in to Dogtown Roadhouse for a meal, or get a quick bite at the Floyd Country Store.
+Get a unique lodging experience when you spend the night at Floyd Yurt Lodging, a 30-foot circular yurt with a full kitchen, bathroom, bedroom, and spacious loft area, or book a stay at the Hotel Floyd, an eco-friendly upscale hotel in Downtown Floyd.
 At night, you can take in the incredible starry skies through a five-foot clear dome in the middle of the yurt roof.